-In 2002, the federal government passed the No Child Left Behind legislation, which requires many things of school districts.
+In 2002, the federal government passed the No Child Left Behind legislation (reauthorized as the Every Student Succeeds Act (ESSA) in 2015), which requires many things of school districts.
 One requirement is the adoption of a parental involvement policy that delineates areas and the extent to which parents must be involved in decisions impacting their children's education.
 The Board of Education adopted such a policy in the summer of 2003, and each school was charged with its implementation effective with the 2003-2004 school year.
 A copy of the policy may be obtained by contacting the superintendent's office.